cmc333333/off-by-one/_posts/2013-11-14-parsing-legalese.md

 ## When is an (i) not and (i)?

-Regulations generally follow a relatively struct hierarchy, where sections are broken into many levels of paragraphs and subparagraphs.
+Regulations generally follow a relatively strict hierarchy, where sections are broken into many levels of paragraphs and sub-paragraphs.
 The levels begin with the lower-case alphabet, then arabic numerals, followed by roman numerals, the upper-case alphabet, and then italic versions of many of these.
 Paragraphs each have a "marker", indicating where the paragraph begins and giving it a reference, but these markers may not always be at the beginning of a line.
 This means that, to find paragraphs, we'll need to search for markers *throughout* the line.

 It's not a simple matter of starting a new paragraph whenever a marker is found, however.
 Paragraph markers are also sprinkled throughout the regulation inside citations to *other* paragraphs.
 To solve this issue, we can run a citation parser (touched on shortly) to find the citations within a text and ignore paragraph markers found within them.